DetachHead/typed-nodejs-assert/readme.md

 import assert from 'typed-nodejs-assert'
 ```
 ### with [power-assert](https://npmjs.org/power-assert)
-since power-assert has to be imported using UMD syntax, you have to import it as such, then give it the `PowerAsssert`
+since power-assert has to be imported using commonJS syntax, you have to import it as such, then give it the `PowerAsssert`
 type from this package.

 ```ts